Welcome Law Students

 - Networking — By attending a Section event, you will have an opportunity to network with lawyers who work in an exciting and dynamic practice area.

-- Career Development — By networking at Section events and reading our online job referral column in The California International Law Section Newsletter, you can learn about internships and career opportunities for licensed attorneys.
+- Career Development — By networking at Section events, you can learn about internships and career opportunities for licensed attorneys.
 The Section also actively participates in career forums at law schools, and will advise you of these dates as they are set.

 - Resources — Our Section's Executive Committee strives to keep our website current and up to date.
 As a member you will be entitled to log into our Members Only Area and review current and past issues of The California International Law Journal.
 You will also be able to review other on-line services available only to members.